Jump to:

 Removing a worker from lead risk work

-Any worker with a raised lead level above the prescribed limited needs to be removed from that work until their bodies can get rid of excess lead.
+Any worker with a raised blood lead level above the prescribed limited needs to be removed from that work until their blood lead level reduces to an acceptable level.
+This duty applies even if there is no recommendation of a registered medical practitioner to do so.

-If you remove a worker from carrying out lead risk work as a result of health monitoring, you must notify us if the worker's blood level is, or is more than:
+A PCBU must also remove a worker from carrying out lead risk work as a result of health monitoring, if:

 • 30 μg/dL (1.45 μmol/L) for females not of reproductive capacity and males